ShubhamGangawane/WEB-SCRAPPING-Trumps-Lie/README.md

 It is an web scrapping project which extract the President Trumps lie with the Explanation

-It also include requests, beautifulsoup , Pandas , Matplotlib ...
+It also include requests, beautifulsoup , Pandas , Matplotlib , Seaborn...
 Libraries to extract the Data

+Webscrapping is possible with the help of "html-parse" , find() , find_all() , contents().. methods of BeautifulSoup Library

+Applying Tabular Data Structure with the help of Pandas and Plotting the graph with the help of Seaborn, Matplotlib